s39674/Image2schematic/README.md

 ## Few topics i need help with:

-- building a class for each point and IC
+- Building a class for each point and IC - please see the dedicated branch on this topic.
-- more than 2 point connection finding
+- More than 2 point connection finding - right now I can't detect lines that connect 3 different components to each other.
-- skidl to schematic algorithm
+- Skidl_to_schematic algorithm - I can't get the algorithm that take skidl code and output a schematic to work.

 I want to thank you for reading this and i hope you can help me, thank you!